YOUR GUIDE TO WIRING AND CONNECTION OF SOLAR PANELS

 - Wires in accessible places with voltages above 30V and all wires inside home should be run in raceways.

-- Beneath the roof the wires should not be closer than 25 cm (10") to the roof decking.
+- Beneath the roof the cables should not be closer than 25 cm (10") to the roof decking.

 - If you have more than 50V coming out of the PV system, generally, one of the DC buses have to be properly grounded in a single point as close as possible to the panels.
 However, the transformerless systems can be exempt from this requirement if they comply with NFPA 70® 690.35.